M Idioms

 - to reveal one's feelings about something

-My friend made her feelings known about her desire not to attend the dinner.
+My friend made her feelings known about her desire to not attend the dinner.

 make one`s hair stand on end